 Are there any side effects?

-The Mirena coil can cause some irregular bleeding.
-This is usually not heavy, but is can lead to spotting or having a brown discharge that may continue for up to six months.
-After this time, it usually settles down and then you usually do not have any bleeding.
+The Mirena coil can cause some irregular, light bleeding.
+It can lead to spotting or having a brown discharge that may continue for up to six months.
+After this time, it usually settles down and then there is usually no further bleeding.

-Side effects are more common within the first few months of the Mirena coil being inserted and then usually settle after this time.
-These may include breast tenderness, headaches, acne and symptoms similar to pre-menstrual syndrome (PMS).
+Side effects are more common within the first few months of the Mirena coil being inserted; these may include breast tenderness, headaches, acne and symptoms similar to premenstrual syndrome (PMS), they usually settle after the first few months.

 There are types of coils which do not contain any hormones.
-These can work well for contraception but cannot be used to protect the lining of your womb as part of HRT and also they do not lead to periods reducing or stopping.
+Whilst these can work well for contraception, they cannot be used to protect the lining of your womb as part of HRT; they also do not lead to periods reducing or stopping.

-There are tablet forms of progesterone that can be used as part of HRT but some women experience side effects with these whereas side effects are far less common with having a Mirena coil.
+There are tablet forms of progesterone that can be used as part of HRT but some women experience side effects with these.
+In contrast, side effects with the Mirena coil are far less common.

-How can I prepare for having an Mirena coil fitted?
+How can I prepare for having a Mirena coil fitted?

-The Mirena can be easily fitted in our clinic.
+The Mirena coil is fitted easily in our clinic.
 You do not need any special preparation beforehand, although we do recommend that you take your usual painkiller (for example paracetamol) around one hour before your appointment time.

-We need to ensure that there is no risk of pregnancy before the Mirena coil is fitted.
+We need to ensure that there is no risk of pregnancy before we fit the Mirena coil.
 You will therefore need to ensure that you use adequate contraception or do not have sexual intercourse between your last period and having the Mirena coil fitted.

 Asking for your consent